zama-ai/concrete-ml/docs/advanced-topics/quantization.md

 {% hint style="info" %}
 Tree-based model can control directly the accumulator bit-width used.
-However, if 6 or 7 bits are not sufficient to obtain good accuracy on your dataset, one option is to use an ensemble model (RandomForest or XGBoost) and increase the number of trees in the ensemble.
+However, if 6 or 7 bits are not sufficient to obtain good accuracy on your data-set, one option is to use an ensemble model (RandomForest or XGBoost) and increase the number of trees in the ensemble.
 This, however, will have a detrimental impact on FHE execution speed.
 {% endhint %}